nyc-crh/site/content/gallery/teachers-demonstration.md

 [^1]: For more on the history of teacher unionism in New York City, before and after the founding of the United Federation of Teachers, see Jonna Perrillo, *Uncivil Rights: Teachers, Unions, and Race in the Battle for School Equity* (Chicago: University of Chicago Press, 2012).

-[^2]: Max Freedmen and Mark Winston Griffith, Season 1, 2019, in *School Colors,* produced by Brooklyn Deep, [https://www.schoolcolorspodcast.com/brooklyn](https://www.schoolcolorspodcast.com/brooklyn); Jerald E. Podair, *The Strike that Changed New York: Blacks, Whites, and the Ocean Hill-Brownsville Crisis* (New Haven: Yale University Press, 2002); Daniel Hiram Perlstein, *Justice, Justice: School Politics and the Eclipse of Liberalism* (New York: Peter Lang, 2004); Charles Isaacs, *Inside Ocean Hill Brownsville: A Teacher’s Education 1968-69* (Albany: State University of New York Press, 2014).
+[^2]: Max Freedman and Mark Winston Griffith, Season 1, 2019, in *School Colors,* produced by Brooklyn Deep, [https://www.schoolcolorspodcast.com/brooklyn](https://www.schoolcolorspodcast.com/brooklyn); Jerald E. Podair, *The Strike that Changed New York: Blacks, Whites, and the Ocean Hill-Brownsville Crisis* (New Haven: Yale University Press, 2002); Daniel Hiram Perlstein, *Justice, Justice: School Politics and the Eclipse of Liberalism* (New York: Peter Lang, 2004); Charles Isaacs, *Inside Ocean Hill Brownsville: A Teacher’s Education 1968-69* (Albany: State University of New York Press, 2014).